SeldonIO/seldonio.github.com/inne_anomaly.md

 ## Create Microservice

 At runtime Seldon requires you expose your model scoring engine as a microservice API.
 In this example the same image creating and training the model also exposes it for runtime scoring when run.
-We can start our chosen microservice using the command line script start-microservice
+We can start the microservice using the command line script start-microservice

 The script creates a Kubernetes deployment for the microservice in kubernetes/conf/microservices.
-If the microserice is already running Kubernetes will roll-down the previous version and roll-up the new version.
+If the microservice is already running Kubernetes will roll-down the previous version and roll-up the new version.

 To start the iNNE detector microservice on the client “test” (created by seldon-up on startup):